 - Which are the best sea level rise visualizations?

+To name just a few!
 One of the questions we get asked most often is how the Climate Web is built, and whether we use bots to scour the internet for materials every night.
-The answer is “no.” While we hope there is “I” involved, there is no “AI” involved; every one of the Climate Web’s 500,000 thoughts and links was individually created by the Climatographers to support audience, organizational, and individual access to actionable climate knowledge.
+The answer is “no.” While we hope there is “I” involved, there is no “AI” involved; every one of the Climate Web’s 500,000 thoughts and links were individually created by the Climatographers.

 One way to think about the Climate Web is as a large collection of LEGO bricks, each representing a chunk of climate information (from entire books down to individual graphics).
 The Climate Web’s more than 200,000 LEGOs or “thoughts” can be combined into any number of climate knowledge structures, from very simple to very complex (see image below).
 Individual thoughts can simultaneously be part of many knowledge structures, and each has its own URL, giving the Climate Web unprecedented flexibility in helping individuals and organizations access their “actionable climate knowledge.”
 The Climate Web is a “living knowledge web,” always being added to, and capable of being shaped in any way that helps advance the goal of tackling climate change.
 Learn more through the “Mastering the Climate Web” link at right.